Quantum solver for single-impurity Anderson models with particle-hole symmetry: Results

-To assess the accuracy with which the proposed solver can reconstruct the impurity Green's function, we estimated the approximate particle and hole Lanczos coefficients~\eqref{eq:lanczos_expansion} from Hamiltonian moments computed on the states prepared by the ansatz for the particle and hole excitations.
+To assess the accuracy with which the proposed solver can reconstruct the impurity Green's function, we estimated particle and hole Lanczos coefficients~\eqref{eq:lanczos_expansion} from Hamiltonian moments computed on the states prepared by the particle and hole excitations.
 These estimates were computed for every parameter set found by simulated VQE runs optimized via the L-BFGS-B algorithm, and averaged to obtain mean values for the Lanczos coefficients for a given number of bath sites and Hubbard interaction.

 The resulting Lanczos coefficients were used to construct an averaged continued-fraction representation of the Green’s function for each AIM.
 From this representation, we then computed the corresponding density of states (DOS),